Understanding the Real Estate Market for Damaged Properties in Connecticut

 Usually, homes with water damage scare off buyers due to the repair costs and the headaches that come with them.
 Either way, such homes also create opportunities for investors looking for fixer-uppers or ambitious homeowners willing to take on some renovations.
 In Connecticut, experts in distressed properties can assist enormously in devising marketing and pricing strategies for homes with damaged furnishings and areas with water stains or flooding, exposed raw furniture, damaged furniture, and raw, undeveloped, or unfinished spaces.

-The property must be inspected thoroughly to ensure the damages are sufficiently captured and to obtain accurate repair estimates, which are vital in determining price.
+The property must be inspected thoroughly to ensure the damages are sufficiently captured and to obtain accurate repair estimates, which are vital in determining the price.
 Furthermore, highlighting the completion of certain repairs or upgrades increases buyer confidence.

 Appropriately adjusting your strategies to these circumstances will spare you the difficulties of marketing a water-damaged property within Connecticut’s real estate landscape.
 For expert guidance tailored to your situation, contact us today.